philipckwan/hkdt_stablecoin/README.md

 ## Testing the deployed smart contract

-Here list a few commands that you can try and test the contract deployed.
+Here list a few commands that you can try and test the contract deployed.<br/>
 For more examples, see notes/notes.txt

 This command call the view function "name" to get the name of the token.